FRC-7850/L1-Requirements/README.md

 11. Robot shall withstand a full speed collision with a stationary object.
 12. Robot shall travel with all parts contained within the perimeter of protective bumper.
 13. Robot shall meet all rules requiremens defined by FIRST Robotics Competition.
+14. Robot shall be SICK.

-## Autonomous Capabilities
+## 2. Autonomous Capabilities
-15. Robot shall score Algae in the Processor autonomously.
+1. Robot shall score Algae in the Processor autonomously.
-16. Robot shall end autonomous mode off of the starting line.
+2. Robot shall end autonomous mode off of the starting line.

-## Driver Capabilities
+## 3. Driver Capabilities
-17. Robot shall be operated by a driver, and an operator using dedicated controllers.
+1. Robot shall be operated by a driver, and an operator using dedicated controllers.